-I offer a choice of easy, moderate or more strenuous walks.
-The easy and moderate walks are on flat or undulating terrain.
-All walks offer a mix of public footpaths, bridleways, open countryside and quiet country lanes as well as walks suitable for times when the weather conditions are less favourable.
+I offer a choice of easy or moderate walks on flat or undulating terrain.
+All walks offer a mix of public footpaths, bridleways, open countryside and quiet country lanes as well as ones more suitable for times when the weather conditions are less favourable.
 You will not need to be 'super fit' or even very outdoors orientated to benefit from this setting for your counselling.

 Sessions will run in most weather conditions but if too severe the session will take place indoors in Whaley Bridge, SK23.

-Our initial consultation together will take place in a counselling room so we can discuss the differences of working outdoors, considering together things like where we meet, how we manage the time, the weather and the pace etc.
+Our initial consultation together will take place in a counselling room or via Zoom or telephone so we can discuss the differences of working outdoors, considering together things like where we meet, how we manage the time, the weather and the pace etc.